Geography of Mexico: Environmental conditions

+Mexico faces significant environmental challenges damaging nearly all sections of the country.
 Soil destruction is particularly pronounced in the north and northwest, with more than 60% of land considered in a total or accelerated state of erosion.
 Fragile because of its semiarid and arid character, the soil of the region has become increasingly damaged through excessive cattle-raising and irrigation with waters containing high levels of salinity.
 The result is a mounting problem of desertification throughout the region.

 Mexico's vast coastline faces a different, but no less difficult, series of environmental problems.
 For example, inadequately regulated petroleum exploitation in the Coatzacoalcos-Minatitlán zone in the Gulf of Mexico has caused serious damage to the waters and fisheries of Río Coatzacoalcos.
 The deadly explosion that racked a working-class neighborhood in Guadalajara in April 1992 serves as an appropriate symbol of environmental damage in Mexico.
 More than 1000 oilbbl of gasoline seeped from a corroded Mexican Petroleum (Petróleos Mexicanos—Pemex) pipeline into the municipal sewer system, where it combined with gases and industrial residuals to produce a massive explosion that killed 190 persons and injured nearly 1,500 others.

 Mexico's tourism industry impacts the environment but this can be reduced.
 Carmona-Morena et al. 2004 & Sánchez-Medina et al. 2015 find Mexico's environmental enforcement in the tourism sector varies between little and nonexistent.
 Sánchez-Medina finds some change toward environmentally benign practices still occurs but is voluntary and has motives other than financial reward or fear of enforcement.
 They also find that such progress is slowed by the lack of financial wherewithal these tourism enterprises have.